Baked Blackened Chicken

 • Optional Garnish: Lemon and fresh parsley.

-The ingredients for baked blackened chicken breasts.
+The ingredients for baked blackened chicken breasts with text labels.

 Can I Use Chicken Thighs Instead?